 Within constraints of our resources, the School of Rehabilitation Science will assist foreign trained PTs obtain qualifications for licensure in Canada.

-To obtain licensure to practice physical therapy in Canada, physical therapists trained in foreign countries must undergo credentialing through the Alliance of Physical Therapy Regulators (the Alliance).
+To obtain licensure to practice physical therapy in Canada, physical therapists trained in foreign countries must undergo credentialing through the Canadian Alliance of Physiotherapy Regulators (the Alliance).
 The Alliance completes a Prior Learning Assessment and identifies areas where further education or learning is necessary to bring the candidate up to the required level.
 Candidates are given a deadline for completion of the requirements set by the Alliance.

 Each year, a few individuals have contacted us asking to take courses to complete the requirements determined in the Prior Learning Assessment carried out by the Alliance.
 The Academic Affairs Committee of the School of Rehabilitation Science has considered such requests and is in favor of allowing the foreign PT to take MPT courses.
 (The University allows non- degree students to take Master of Physical Therapy (MPT) courses.)